Deed Vs. Title: Know The Difference

 Victoria ArajApr 15, 2024

-Like much of the terminology associated with the real estate industry, “title” and “deed” are terms that can cause confusion among those looking to buy or sell a home.
-Understanding the features that distinguish a title from a deed can help you feel more confident about the home buying process.
+Like much of the terminology associated with the real estate industry, “title” and “deed” can cause confusion among those looking to buy or sell a home.
+While the terms title and deed have some similarities, there are key differences that you'll want to be aware of as you navigate the home buying process.
+Understanding the features distinguishing a title from a deed can help you feel more confident about home buying.

 Title Vs. Deed, Explained